Ed Skrein: Acting

 In 2022, Skrein starred as Vince in I Used to Be Famous.
 Leslie Felperin, writing for The Guardian, gave the film 3/5 stars, calling it a "sweet-natured but predictable comedy drama".

 Writing and directing

-Skrein made his directing debut by directing and writing the short drama film Little River Run which he released on 20 July 2020 at his Instagram.
+Skrein wrote and directed the short drama film Little River Run (2020), which was released via his Instagram page.

 Personal life

+Skrein has a son who was born in the U.S. in 2011; he has not disclosed the mother's identity.
+He has three children, as revealed in an interview for the promotion of his film Rebel Moon.

-Since he was 12 years old, Skrein has been a swimming coach for Greenwich Leisure Limited working at leisure centres such as Caledonian Road Pool and Gym and Archway Pool.
+Skrein has been a swimming coach for Greenwich Leisure Limited since he was 15 years old, working at leisure centres on Caledonian Road and in Archway.